Homepage Performance vs. Conversion: Finding the Balance

 - Below-the-fold lazy loads appropriately

-Common Mistakes
+Common mistakes

 Don’t:

-- Remove customer logos to save 100KB (lose trust)
+- Remove customer logos to save 100KB (lose trust).

-- Eliminate all images (lose visual context)
+- Eliminate all images (lose visual context).

-- Strip out analytics (can’t measure improvement)
+- Strip out analytics (can’t measure improvement).

-- Over-optimize at expense of user experience
+- Over-optimize at the expense of user experience.

 Do:

-- Optimize images without removing them
+- Optimize images without removing them.

-- Defer non-critical scripts
+- Defer non-critical scripts.

-- Prioritize above-the-fold critical path
+- Prioritize the above-the-fold critical path.

-- Test impact of changes on conversion
+- Test the impact of changes on conversion.

-The goal isn’t the fastest possible homepage—it’s the homepage that converts best.
+The goal isn’t the fastest possible homepage.
+It’s the homepage that converts best.

-Sometimes that means accepting 2.5 seconds instead of 2.0 seconds to include critical trust signals.
+Sometimes that means accepting 2.5 seconds instead of 2.0 to include critical trust signals.
 Sometimes it means removing decorative elements that add no value.

 Want expert analysis of your homepage’s performance vs. conversion balance?
 Get a comprehensive audit that identifies exactly what to optimize and what to preserve.
 Learn more at hmpgr.com.